luigifcruz/weatherdump/readme.md

 ## Known Bugs

 - The LRPT RGB composite is unsynchonized in most occasions.
+Will be corrected in Beta 1.

 ## Upcoming Features List

-- [ ] Support SatNOGS compatible output.
-- [ ] Add multi-thread support to decoder.
-- [x] Generate LRPT RGB composite.
-- [ ] Add NOAA APT support.
+The WeatherDump project roadmap is available in our [Notion Page](https://www.notion.so/fef088dd80b34bd9a6547e890ed962d3?v=182d497ce07d42bc98fb325ca091e813).

 ## Changelog